juntaoy/universal-anaphora-scorer/README.md

   Don Tuggener.
 2014.
   Coreference Resolution Evaluation for Higher Level Applications.
   In Proceedings of the 14th Conference of the European Chapter of the Association for Computational Linguistics, volume 2: Short Papers, pages 231–235.

+  Don Tuggener.
+2016.
+  Incremental Coreference Resolution for German.
+  University of Zurich, Faculty of Arts.

 ## Acknowledgments